Tutorial: Get started with development

 Tests are implemented using pytest.

-To run all tests, execute pytest test/
+To run all tests, execute pytest test/ within the activated poetry environment.

 To create an extensive test coverage report in HTML, execute: